usexfg/COLD-DAO/README.md

  **C**ertificate **O**f **L**edger **D**eposits

- The purpose of *COLD* DeFi Banking Suite is to create an in-house interest market for XFG deposit yield.
+ The purpose of **COLD** DeFi Banking Suite is to create an in-house interest market for XFG deposit yield.
- Allowing multiple off-chain assets to serve as interest for time-locked XFG ledger deposits-  while simultaneously preserving Fango's fixed supply & sound money principals.
+ Allowing multiple off-chain assets to serve as interest for time-locked XFG ledger deposits - while simultaneously preserving Fango's fixed supply & sound money principals.

-Below is a staging list of details on all off-chain asset(s) offered as payment options by COLD DeFi Banking Suite for interest on XFG deposits.
+Below is a staging list of details on all off-chain asset(s) offered as payment options thru **COLD** DeFi Banking Suite for interest on XFG deposits.

 -----------------------------------------------------------